-Your Name: Teammates:
+Teammates:

-Physics 8, Fall 2021, Worksheet #23.
+Physics 8, Fall 2023, Worksheet #23. http://positron.hep.upenn.edu/p8/files/ws23.pdf

-http://positron.hep.upenn.edu/p8/files/ws23.pdf Upload PDF (smartphone scan or tablet edit) to Canvas shortly after class on Mon, Nov 22, 2021.
+Upload PDF (smartphone scan or tablet edit) to Canvas shortly after class on Mon, Nov 20, 2023.

-Problems marked with (\) must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.
+Problems marked with () must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.

 Discuss each problem with your teammates, then write up your own solution.
 Be sure to compare final results with your teammates, as a way to catch mistakes.
-It can also be very interesting when you and a teammate use different methods to arrive at a result!
-Do not hesitate to ask for help from other students, from Mija, or from Bill.
+It can also be very interesting when you and a teammate use different methods to arrive at a result.
+Do not hesitate to ask for help from other students or from the instructors - but don't just copy down other people's results!

-1\.
-(Repeated/continued from ws22/q3.
+1. (Repeated/continued from ws22/q3.
 Long problem, counts double.)
 Using the method of joints, find the force in each bar of the truss shown below.
 Summarize the results on a diagram that indicates both the magnitude of each force and whether each bar is in tension or compression.
 [Hints: note that the reaction force at A must be parallel to bar AB, so the reaction force at A has only a vertical component.
-You can sum moments about F to find reaction force $A_y$ .
-Then continue to use equilibrium for the truss as a whole to find reaction forces $F_y$ and $F_x$ .
-Then work at joint A to find $T{AB}$ .
-Then at joint F find $T{BF}$ then $T{EF}$ .
-Then at joint B find $T{BE}$ then $T{BC}$ .
-Then at joint C find $T{CE}$ then $T{CD}$ .
-Then at joint D find $T{DE}$ .
-As a check, I got $T{CE} = 5 \, \text{kN}$ and $T{BC} = -3 \, \text{kN}$ .]
+You can sum moments about F to find reaction force A_y .
+Then continue to use equilibrium for the truss as a whole to find reaction forces F_y and F_x .
+Then work at joint A to find T{AB} .
+Then at joint F find T{BF} then T{EF} .
+Then at joint B find T{BE} then T{BC} .
+Then at joint C find T{CE} then T{CD} .
+Then at joint D find T{DE} .
+As a check, I got $T{CE} = 5 \text{ kN}$ and $T{BC} = -3 \text{ kN}$.]